rocky-linux/documentation/docs/gemstones/containers/podman.md

 ---
 title: Podman
 author: Neel Chauhan
-contributors:
+contributors: Steven Spencer
 date: 2024-03-07
 tags:
   - docker
+  - podman
 ---

 # Introduction

-[Podman](https://podman.io/) is a Docker-compatible alternative container runtime that unlike Docker is included in the Rocky Linux repositories and can run containers as a `systemd` service.
+[Podman](https://podman.io/) is a Docker-compatible alternative container runtime that, unlike Docker, is included in the Rocky Linux repositories and can run containers as a `systemd` service.

 ## Install Podman